 Aaron Gross, Ph.D.

 FOUNDER & CHIEF EXECUTIVE OFFICER

-Aaron S. Gross has played a leadership role in a wide variety of national and international farmed animal welfare campaigns in the Americas, India, and the Middle East since the mid-1990s.
-While collaborating with novelist Jonathan Safran Foer on Foer’s internationally best-selling critique of industrial farming, Eating Animals, Gross saw the need for an organization devoted entirely to ending factory farming and creating humane and sustainable alternatives to it.
-As a result, he incorporated Farm Forward in 2007.
+Aaron S. Gross, Ph.D. has played a leadership role in a wide variety of national and international farmed animal welfare campaigns in the Americas, India, and the Middle East since the mid-1990s.
+While collaborating with novelist Jonathan Safran Foer on Foer’s internationally best-selling critique of industrial farming, Eating Animals (Litttle Brown 2009), Aaron saw the need for an organization devoted entirely to ending factory farming and founded Farm Forward in 2007.
 Aaron has served as FF’s CEO from the beginning and grown the organization into a leading national nonprofit with ten full time staff.
 Alongside Foer and director Christopher Quinn, Gross is a co-writer for the new Eating Animals documentary film narrated by Natalie Portman.
 In addition to his advocacy work, Aaron is an internationally respected expert on religion and animals.
 He is a tenured Associate Professor at the University of San Diego where he teaches courses on animals and religion, food and religion, and modern Jewish thought.
-He has authored two scholarly books and numerous articles dealing with animal and food ethics from both religious and secular perspectives, including his critically acclaimed The Question of the Animal and Religion: Theoretical Stakes, Practical Implications.
-Gross serves as Vice President of the Society for Jewish Ethics and serves on the Faith Advisory Council of the Humane Society of the United States.
+He has authored two scholarly books and numerous articles dealing with animal and food ethics from both religious and secular perspectives, including his critically acclaimed The Question of the Animal and Religion: Theoretical Stakes, Practical Implications (Columbia University Press 2015).
+Gross currently serves as President of the Society for Jewish Ethics and on the Faith Advisory Council of the Humane Society of the United States.
 He lives with his partner and dog in San Diego.

 DIRECTOR OF STRATEGIC PROGRAMS & ENGAGEMENT